Find tautologies or "almost tautologies" in a dataset

 Value

-A tibble with found tautologies in the format equal to
+classes and which is a tibble with found tautologies in the format equal to

-the output of dig_associations()
+the output of dig_associations().